 "Viewed across the park, the effect is startling and promises to be still more so at night when internal lighting transforms the pavilion into a glowing beacon.
 Seen closer up, however, the treatment is less convincing."

-While he recognizes the practicality in the fact that this pavilion is "one of the most cheap and cheerful for many years," he argues:
+While he recognizes the practicality in the fact that this pavilion is "one of the cheapest and cheerful for many years," he argues:

 "It is still hard not to be disappointed by the distinctly ropey nature of the structure’s detailing.
 Reconciling the plastic membrane to the complicated geometry of the steelwork has clearly proved a particular challenge.
 After a heavy-night’s rainfall, the assembled members of the press found themselves dodging drips at Monday’s launch."